justinbather/justinbather/README.md

 Currently building and scaling customer identification and investigation systems.

-I enjoy long walks on the beach and spending 10 hours building something to save me 5 minutes the next time around.
+I enjoy hacking away on low-level projects, and am passionate about understanding the things we use everyday.

+Java + Go at work, Rust + Go for fun.

 Any inquiries please email: justinbather33@gmail.com